Q: What is ULA?

 Q: Who can participate in Camillus Youth Lacrosse Association Programs?

-A: All children in grades K-6 who reside in the West Genesee Central School District are eligible to participate in Camillus Youth Lacrosse Association programs.
+A: All children in grades K-6 who reside in the West Genesee Central School District or attending Holy Family are eligible to participate in Camillus Youth Lacrosse Association programs.

 Q: What equipment is required to participate in Camillus Youth Lacrosse Association programs?